 Besides a lack of visible scarring, there are other benefits to the closed rhinoplasty approach.
 In most cases, a closed rhinoplasty procedure will be shorter than an open rhinoplasty procedure.
 It will also result in less swelling and require less recovery time.

 Good candidates for closed rhinoplasty would be those with less dramatic nasal complications without expectation of dramatically changed results.
 Nasal concerns that are easiest to correct using the closed technique include a nasal hump and curved nose.
 For men and women with very small nasal concerns, Dr. Yoo may recommend a non-surgical nose job with dermal fillers as an alternative.

 The only way to determine whether or not a patient would be best suited for an open or closed rhinoplasty technique is by scheduling a consultation with a doctor who is highly experienced performing both techniques, like Dr. Yoo.
 The doctor will communicate closely with the patient, discussing their concerns and goals, in order to decide the best treatment for their individual case.
-Contact Dr. Yoo today in his Irvine, CA office to get started!
+Contact Dr. Yoo today in his Irvine of Beverly Hills, CA office to get started!